NAMUH is a work of visionary near-future science fiction.

 Each person edges closer, except for Sophia, who is now leaning against the tree.
 Unlike the others, she can hear both parties in the conversation, not just Apollo.

 “But I don’t know these people!”
-Apollo cries in a deep voice, his strong New Zealand accent informing the rest of the group that he is a local.
+Apollo cries in a deep voice, his strong New Zealand accent informing the rest of the group he is a local.

 Apollo converses with a Sprite, a forest spirit who oversees the energies within a section of the forest.

-A Sprite is the energy being, the soul of a garden, a group of trees, a forest, tidal current in an ocean, or a section of a river.
+A Sprite is the energy being, the soul of a garden, a group of trees, a forest, a tidal current in an ocean, or a section of a river.
 Normally, the bigger the Sprite, the more area it looks after, and this one is monstrously huge.

 Apollo views this Sprite as an extremely large tree formation with an overall humanoid look.
 The tree trunk splits into two parts, functioning as legs.
-Many branches are protruding from the trunk, but the largest two represent arms; beneath the top leaf-covered branches are the vague makings of eyes and a mouth.
+Many branches protrude from the trunk, but the largest two represent arms; beneath the top leaf-covered branches are the vague makings of eyes and a mouth.

 Apollo has grown up with the ability to see these entities, and many others, inside his mind.
-This ability has brought him tremendous information, and ridicule from his family and friends.
+This ability has brought him tremendous information and ridicule from his family and friends.

 The rising sun has illuminated the entire area, casting distinct beams of light that pierce through the mist hanging between the trees.
 The persistent drizzle, responsible for the heavy droplets falling from the canopy, has stopped, easing the downpour and bringing an end to the constant drumming on the forest floor.

 Apollo looks at Sophia, shocked that she can hear the conversation.
 He has never met anyone who can confirm that what he is seeing is not just his imagination.
-Another person has now validated these entities he sees.
+Another person has now validated the entities he sees.

-He soon recovers, turns to the others in the forest, and mutters, “Well, you might think I’m crazy, but there is a very large entity in front of us, wanting us to work together, to direct humanity in a different direction somehow, and it keeps referring to us as the Namuh.”
+He soon recovers, turns to the others in the forest, and mutters, “Well, you might think I’m crazy, but there is a very large entity in front of us wanting us to work together to direct humanity in a different direction somehow, and it keeps referring to us as the Namuh.”

-Brahma, Bollywood movie-star handsome, excitedly replies in a Southern Indian accent, “I do not think that you are fucking crazy at all.
+Brahma, Bollywood movie-star handsome, replies excitedly in a Southern Indian accent, “I do not think that you are fucking crazy at all.
 The energy signature that thing is giving off is fucking insane.
 Hi everyone, my name is Brahma.”

-“Hey, we’ve got Brahmas back home in Texas, only they’re bulls.
+“Hey, we’ve got Brahmas back home in Texas—only they’re bulls.
 Where are you from?”
 Michael says to Brahma.

 “I’m from India, the same place as the bulls.”
-Brahma snaps back at Michael, with an even bigger smile on his face.
+Brahma snaps back at Michael with an even bigger smile on his face.

 “I also sensed the message that we received when we placed our hands on the tree earlier.
-Are we all somehow meant to… rectify the world?”
-She asks, looking to the others for confirmation.
+Are we all somehow meant to… rectify the world?” she asks, looking to the others for confirmation.

 Michael clears his throat, directs his gaze to Apollo, and states in a heavy Texan accent, “We all must have similar abilities.
 It seems we each know you’re telling the truth.”
 Michael continues, looking directly into Apollo’s eyes, “Buddy, we don’t think you’re crazy.
 My name is Michael.
 What’s yours?”